Markazii Jumhuriyavii Stadium

 The Markazii Jumhuriyavii Stadium (Варзишгоҳи марказии ҷумҳуриявии) or Republican Central Stadium, formerly known as Pamir Stadium is a multi-purpose stadium in Dushanbe, Tajikistan.
 It is currently used mostly for football matches.
 The stadium currently holds 20,000.
 It is currently the home ground of the Tajikistan national football team, Istiqlol Dushanbe and CSKA Pamir Dushanbe.
 It also hosted Afghanistan national football team matches during 2022 World Cup qualification.

 It is located next to Dushanbe Zoo.

+History

+The construction of the Central Stadium of Tajikistan began in 1939 but was halted during the Great Patriotic War.
+In 1946, construction resumed, and the western stand for 5,000 spectators was built.
+In 1962, the “Dushanbesokhtmon” trust continued the work and within a year completed the main stadium field for 21,400 spectators, officially opening it for use.

+The complex covers more than 20 hectares (as of 2014).
+The stadium also includes the Republican swimming pool, a handball arena (opened in 1974), and the Tennis Palace (considered one of the best sports palaces in Central Asia).
+The Firdausi Wrestling Hall was established in 2005.

+During preparations for the 5th Central Asian Games, the stadium’s eight-lane track and areas for jumping and throwing (discus, javelin, hammer) were resurfaced with red elastic material.
+Jumping pits were repaired, new flagpoles installed, and new sports equipment was introduced for competitions.

+As of 2014, the stadium had 19,000 seats.
+The football pitch was renovated in 2012.